Future projects of the MTR

 Several future projects on the MTR have been put forward by the MTR Corporation to the Hong Kong Government.
-Some of these are still in planning stage, some are now completed.
+Some of these are still in planning stage.

 With the rail merger with the Kowloon-Canton Railway Corporation in 2007, the combined network increased to 211.6 km and 84 stations.
 Committed and future railway projects have increased the network to over 270 km and 98 stations today while the rest of the projects may further increase it to over 540 km.